r00k/handbook/benefits/paid-time-off-se.md

 similar to marriage, children, grandchildren, siblings, parents, parents-in-law and grandparents.

-A request for brief leave with pay shall be made as in advance as possible.
-The reason for the brief leave shall be explained.
+A request for brief leave with pay shall be made with as much notice as possible.
+The reason for the brief leave should be explained.

 There is no deduction in salary for approved brief leave.